 Details about busses for the Passage Race start will be published later in the year.
 Should you require any information regarding the busses, please contact RGYC on 03 5229 3705.

 I am trailing my trailable yacht to the event.
 Where do I go?

 Due to very limited space, we are unable to provide launching facilities at the club.
 Your boat can be launched at either one of the two public ramps – St Helen’s and Limeburners Point.
 Limeburners Point is the preferred ramp as a fenced facility is available to store trailers.
 It is situated approximately 1km east of Eastern Beach.

 Where can I store my boat trailer?

 The Festival of Sails caters for invited off the beach classes.
 A trailer storage and competitor compound is expressly built for this purpose.
 RGYC also organises to have a fenced facility available at Limeburners Point (approximately 1km east of RGYC).
-Those who wish to take advantage of this facility will need to contact the Sailing Manager, Rodney Hagebols on 03 5229 3705 or firstname.lastname@example.org or on 03 5229 3705.
+Those who wish to take advantage of this facility will need to contact the Royal Geelong Yacht Club on firstname.lastname@example.org or on 03 5229 3705.

 Where is the Regatta Office and when will it be open?